Get Started with Domains for Square Online

 Note: Use a custom domain name by upgrading your Square Online subscription.

-A domain, often known as a URL or site address, is what helps users find your website while browsing the internet.
+A domain, often known as a URL or site address, is what helps users find your website while browsing online.
 If you think of your website as a house, then a domain is like the house’s address.

 There are numerous ways you can use a domain for your website.
 If you already have a Square account and have Square Online set up, learn more details below.